gunpal5/Google_GenerativeAI/README.md

 ---
 ## Image Generation and Captioning

-Google_GenerativeAI SDK provides easy integration with Google Imagen image generator and Image Text Model for captioning and visual question answering. there are two Model Classes:
+The Google_GenerativeAI SDK enables seamless integration with the Google Imagen image generator and the Image Text Model for tasks such as image captioning and visual question answering.
+It provides two model classes:

 1. **ImagenModel** – For creating and generating entirely new images from text prompts.
 2. **ImageTextModel** – For image captioning and visual question answering (VQA).